 - A. Each child care facility must provide and maintain bathroom facilities that are easily accessible, and at a height usable by the children.
 Platforms may be used if they are safely constructed and have an impervious surface that can be easily cleaned and sanitized. - B. Facilities must have a sufficient number of toilets and sinks for the number of children being served.
 For facilities having from one to fifteen children, there must be at least one toilet and one sink.
 There must be at least one additional toilet and sink for every 30 children thereafter.
 For design and construction of a new child care facility or modification to an existing facility, the program must submit copies of permits obtained to do the work or proof that the permit was satisfied according to the city/county local jurisdiction. - C. If only diapered infants are in care at the facility, then one toilet and two sinks per 30 infants is required. - D. Potty chairs, if used, shall be in addition to the toilet requirements, and must be cleaned and sanitized or disinfected after each use. - E. Bathrooms must not open directly into an area where food is prepared.
-A toilet facility may open directly into an area used by children where food is served, such as into a classroom where tables/chairs have multiple uses. - F. Children must receive supervision and assistance as required by their age and required needs.
-They must be accounted for at all times while bathing and toileting. - G. Every facility must have at least one portable or permanent bath facility available for bathing children.
-The portable or permanent bath facility must be in good operation, clean and must be sanitized or disinfected after each use. - H. Running water, soap, trash receptacles, toilet paper, and disposable towels or handdrying machines that are properly installed and maintained must be available and within reach of children using the bathroom. - I. Each toilet and sink must be maintained in good operating condition, cleaned and sanitized or disinfected as needed, but at least once per day.
+A toilet facility may open directly into an area used by children where food is served, such as into a classroom where tables/chairs have multiple uses. - F. Children must receive supervision and assistance as required by their age and developmental needs.
+They must be accounted for at all times while bathing and toileting.

+- G. Every facility must have at least one portable or permanent bath facility available for bathing children.
+The bath facility must be in good operation, clean and must be sanitized or disinfected after each use. - H. Running water, soap, trash receptacles, toilet paper, and disposable towels or handdrying machines that are properly installed and maintained must be available and within reach of children using the bathroom. - I. Each toilet and sink must be maintained in good operating condition, cleaned and sanitized or disinfected as needed, but at least once per day.
+Sinks utilized for teeth brushing activities/procedures by the children must be sanitized prior to the activity occurring.